Specialty Branch

 - Medical Corps (MD and DO)

-Providing a wide range of healthcare to Soldiers at home and during combat and covering medical specialties such as internal medicine, family medicine, emergency medicine, and many more.- -Accession Bonus (AB) and Retention Bonus (RB)- Fully qualified individuals with certain specialty licensure are eligible to receive bonuses.
+Providing a wide range of healthcare to Soldiers at home and during combat and covering medical specialties such as internal medicine, family medicine, emergency medicine, psychiatry, and more. - -Accession Bonus (AB) and Retention Bonus (RB)- Fully qualified individuals with certain specialty licensure are eligible to receive bonuses.

 - The current AB or RB is $25,000 per year for the length of the bonus contract.